asumagic/angelsea/README.md

 Currently, the `asCALL_GENERIC` calling convention is the best supported (though some things are not covered).

-We provide very preliminary support for the native calling conventions, but for now, `asCALL_GENERIC` is a probably more performant and stable option.
+There is experimental support for the native calling convention (on by default), but it is early and as such will often fall back to the VM.

-The native calling convention is significantly more complicated to completely support and the generic calling convention can actually be fairly fast.
+For cases that are supported, system calls are much faster with the JIT with either the generic or native calling convention.

-Unsupported calls will fall back to emitting the call via the VM.
+There is also an experimental "stack elision" optimization (`experimental_stack_elision`) that can improve the native calling convention performance by bypassing stack pushes entirely when possible.

 As of writing, `asIScriptGeneric` is not a particularly efficient interface (see below), but when the time comes, we may try to contribute back design